5 stars

 • Request interviews with the existing franchisees.

-• Ask for market research analysis or revenue projections done by the franchisor or at least revenue information from the similarly situated franchisees to validate your assumptions about the profitability of the business.
+• Ask for market research analysis or revenue projections from the franchisor or at least revenue information from similarly situated franchisees to validate your assumptions about the business’s profitability.

 • If it is a resale business, ask for T2 Corporate Tax returns, Schedule 100 and Schedule 125 for the past 2-3 years, to review the reported revenues and expenses.